Life Isn’t Linear, but Trust the Process

 I rejected my medical program acceptances and pivoted my way into the tech industry.
-Fast forward, I am now a product designer at an IoT startup and I get to design meaningful products.
+Fast forward, I am now a product leader at an AI startup and I get to design meaningful products.

 Towards the end of my undergrad, I became mentally exhausted.
 The countless hours of studying and volunteering was tough.
 I started to realize that medicine wasn’t necessarily a passion for me.
 I dreaded the idea of studying science, but I still wanted to make an impact.
 I had to ask myself: